 Unassigned fund balance represents amounts not classified as nonspendable, restricted, committed or assigned.
-The General Fund is the only fund that would report a positive amount in unassigned fund balance.

 In order to calculate the amounts to report as restricted and unrestricted fund balance in the governmental fund financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
 When both restricted and unrestricted amounts of fund balance are available for use for expenditures incurred, it is the District's policy to use restricted amounts first and then unrestricted amounts as they are needed.
 For unrestricted amounts of fund balance, it is the District's policy to use fund balance in the following order: committed, assigned, and unassigned.